The Accidentals: 2021–present: Time Out, Vessel, Reimagined, and Cover Art

 On May 7, 2021, the band released the EP Time Out: Session #1, featuring five new songs co-written with folk artists that the band met via Zoom during the pandemic.
 Its first track, "Wildfire", was co-written with Kim Richey, whom Buist had met while assisting her with some livestream events.
 The song "Anyway" was co-written with Tom Paxton, "Might As Well Be Gold" with Maia Sharp, "Night Train" with Dar Williams, and "All Shall Be Well" with Mary Gauthier and Jaimee Harris.
 "Night Train", when it was released as a single prior to the EP release, was one of Rolling Stone's country music picks in March.

 In July 2021, the band began playing their first in-person concerts since March 2020.
 Dause said that one of the first in-person performances after 16 months, in front of about 2,000 people, felt "unreal".
-In September, the band appeared on Mountain Stage.
+In September, the band performed on the NPR radio show Mountain Stage.

 On October 1, 2021, the band released the album Vessel, a release that had been planned for 2020 but was postponed during the pandemic.
 A few of the album's songs had been recorded before the pandemic with producers John Congleton and Tucker Martine, but the rest was finished by the band members in their homes.
 One of the album's songs, "Count the Rings", when it was released as a single prior to the album release, was one of Rolling Stone's country music picks in September.
 The magazine said that the song "nimbly walks the lines between angular post-punk and jangly Americana" and has a chorus with "the bittersweet spirit of Nineties alt-rock".
-Buist said that the theme of Vessel is "about taking everything into perspective, zooming out, seeing where we are, stop feeling like we're trying to race to get to a certain place".
+Buist stated that the theme of Vessel is "about taking everything into perspective, zooming out, seeing where we are, stop feeling like we're trying to race to get to a certain place".
 She said that the "black-and-white" tone of the Time Out EP contrasts with the "neon, bright colors" of the Vessel album's sound.